 - A. The main purpose of the facility tour is to verify company operations and inspect safety and welfare aspects against WRAP requirements - B. Records can also be selected to cross-check with provided documents and verify for consistency - a.
 Other areas of concern may include (but are not limited to) underage workers, subcontractors onsite and security, and so on - C. The facility tour is an opportunity to look for interviewees - a.
 The audit team should be aware of individuals appearing underage and/or working on dangerous operations - b.
-When selecting workers for interviews, multiple individuals should be selected at the same time; individuals should never be singled out - D. The facility tour identifies those hygienic, aesthetic and/or visible safety issues that can be corrected during the onsite evaluation and gives the facility an opportunity to correct those issues prior to the closing meeting - a.
-If there is a missing fire extinguisher, blocked aisle or some other condition that can be easily rectified and does not represent an egregious, systematic violation of WRAP Principles, these issues may be closed at the time of the audit, but must still be listed on the CAP and listed as "closed" as well as mentioned during the closing meeting - E. During the tour, the audit team should ask questions about how the facility operates, which could provide insight into possible areas of concern - a.
+When selecting workers for interviews, multiple individuals should be selected at the same time; individuals should never be singled out - D. The facility tour identifies those hygienic, aesthetic and/or visible safety issues that can be corrected during the onsite evaluation and gives the facility an opportunity to correct those issues before the closing meeting - a.
+If there is a missing fire extinguisher, blocked aisle or some other condition that can be easily rectified and does not represent an egregious, systematic violation of WRAP Principles, these issues may be closed at the time of the audit, but must still be listed on the CAP and listed as "closed" as well as mentioned during the closing meeting - E. During the tour, the audit team should ask questions about how the facility operates, which could provide insight into possible areas of concern

+- a.
 The audit team will gather information on topics like subcontracting, working hours, production management, workflow, management oversight, potential bottlenecks that could lead to violations, etc - b.
 The time required to conduct the facility tour will vary depending upon the size of the plant - c.
 It is critical that the audit team goes into all areas and buildings on the site, including the canteen, dormitories, bathrooms, and storage areas - F. The audit team shall check ALL areas of the facility without exception - a.
-If full access to any area is restricted to the audit team, it must be reported to WRAP
+This includes facility-provided worker or management living accommodations (onsite and/or offsite) - b.
+If full access to any area is restricted to the audit team, it must be reported to WRAP - c.

-- b.
 If facility management does not allow access to any part of the facility grounds, the audit team should explain that verification of compliance is impossible without full access - G. Digital or other photographs must be taken after the lead auditor receives consent from facility management - a.
 The audit team should take photographs to show a specific finding in which a photograph will help better communicate the severity and/or context of the finding - b.
 The audit team should not take photos of people's faces (if unavoidable, faces must be blacked out before being submitted), trade secrets, or client sensitive information - c.
 Photos must be inserted into the WRAP photo template before report submission - d.
-All audit photos must have a clear and visible date and time stamp, proving the photos were taken on the day(s) of the audit
+All audit photos must have a clear and visible date and time stamp, proving the photos were taken on the day(s) of the audit - e.
+The Audit Photo Template must not be manipulated.
+Any photos that the auditor wishes to include in the report that do not correspond to an existing space in the Audit Photos must be added to the bottom of the Audit Photos section